 Charity lives with her mother.
-Her duties at home include carrying water, gathering firewood and teaching others.
+Her mother is sometimes employed as a farmer.
+Charity works at home carrying water, gathering firewood and teaching others.
 There are 3 children in the family.
-Her mother is sometimes employed as a farmer.

 For fun, Charity enjoys singing, art and walking.
 She attends church activities, Bible class and youth group regularly and is in high school where her performance is average.